drghirlanda/alex/Manual.md

   - text: the text to be displayed

-  - image or sound: name of file in the Media folder containing the desired image or sound.
+  - image or sound: name of a file in the Media folder that contains the image or sound.

 - **Color**: the color of squares, circles, or text.
-For images and sounds this field is ignored.
+This field is ignored for images and sounds.
 Colors can either be named or given as an RGB triplet.
 As the latter are themselves comma-separated lists, they need to be double-quoted in the CSV file (spreadhseet software will do this for you).
 In the case of text, you can specify the background as well as the foreground color by writing the color in the form Color1+Color2, where Color1 will be foreground and Color2 the background.
 If no foreground or background color is given, the default set in Parameters.csv is used.

+  The PEBL reference manual lists valid color names, which are many hundreds.
+If you stick to simple stuff like red, blue, cyan, purple, and so on, you can get by without consulting this file.
+RGB, of course, enables you to define color shades more precisely.

 - **XOffset** and **YOffset**: offsets from the center of the screen, in pixel.
 In the example, all stimuli are centered.